-Blanco-Muriel et al. 3 from the Plataforma Solar de Almerýa (PSA) review the accuracy of all the algorithms.
+Blanco-Muriel et al. from the Plataforma Solar de Almerýa (PSA) review the accuracy of all the algorithms.
 Further they develop a simplified algorithm that is accurate to within 0.5 minutes of arc for the year 1999-2015.
 The PSA algorithm has been specially optimised in C++ code for microcontrollers and is available at http://www.psa.es/sdg/sunpos.htm.
 The code has been converted to work with the PVCDROM and is presented below.
 The PSA algorithm is also implemented the PV Lighthouse Solar Path Calculator.

 PSA algorithm for High Accuracy Tracking of the Sun

 The PSA algorithm uses Universal Time (UT) to remove the uncertainty caused by local time zones.
 The location is entered using longitude and latitude with the minutes and seconds converted to fractions of a degree.
 The azimuth angle is measured from true north not magnetic north and the zenith angle is measured from the vertical.
 The elevation angle is measured from the horizontal.

 The default values of midday on 1st January 2003, with a longitude and latitude of 0° (a location off east Africa) give an azimuth of 178°, denoting that the sun is almost due south.
 The zenith angle shows the sun is high in the sky but 23° from being directly overhead.

 - 1. .
 Solar thermal power system based on optical transmission.
 Solar Energy [Internet].
 1976 ;18:31 - 39.
 Available from: http://www.sciencedirect.com/science/article/B6V50-497SCJS-2H/2/78dfffb8fca290387fb2596f89696498